crisp-sh/context7-to-markdown/README.md

 # Context7 to Markdown (`c2md`)

-A blazing fast CLI tool that converts Context7 URLs & llms.txt files to organized markdown documentation with automatic directory structure, multi-language parsing support, and table of contents generation.
+A blazing fast tool that converts Context7 to organized markdown documentation with automatic directory structure, multi-language parsing support, and table of contents generation.
 Supports both local files and direct URLs from Context7.com.

 Install with pip
 ```bash